avk959/LazLpSolveIDE/README.md

 ./LpSolveIDE
 ```
 #### A remark about CHM help file:
-Note about the CHM help file:
 If you have a program for reading CHM files on your computer,
 and the CHM format is known system-wide, then nothing else needs to be done.
 If the CHM format is not known system-wide,
-you need to add LpSolveIDE.ini in the [Help] section the string
+you need to add in the [Help] section of the LpSolveIDE.ini the line
-"ChmFileReader = chm-help-reader-full-file-name" (without quotes).
+"ChmFileReader=chm-help-reader-full-file-name" (without quotes).
 If there is no program for reading CHM files,
 you can use lhelp from the Lazarus installation (in /components/chmhelp/lhelp).
-Compile lhelp, place it in the AppFolder and add the line "ChmFileReader = lhelp"(without quotes)
+Compile lhelp, place it in the AppFolder and add the line "ChmFileReader=lhelp"(without quotes)
-in the [Help] LpSolveIDE.ini section.
+in the [Help] section of the LpSolveIDE.ini.